Gummy Bear Implants

 Your plastic surgeon can explain in greater detail the differences between each shape/material and help you find the right solution for you.

 Most women who get a boob job opt for round implants, but the tides are starting to change, and for good reason.
 In past, women had few options in the United States, the round implant was the only choice.
 The choice between saline and silicone was the only option women really had.

 Today, women have a lot more options when it comes to the look and shape of their breasts.
 But which option is the right one for you?
 Let’s compare round implants to teardrop implants.
 Read about Gynecomastia!

 Round implants create that “Victoria’s Secret” look, but many women now feel that these implants are too artificial-looking.
 Women who have large round implants often say that other women know they’ve had breast augmentation.
 Yes, it creates fuller breasts and more cleavage, but the result may be obviously artificial.

 Teardrop implants have the distinct advantage of being the most natural looking.
 This is why they’re sometimes referred to as anatomical implants.
 Because of their shape and their cohesive material.
-Teardrop implants are less likely to cause rippling or wrinkling that’s visibly noticeable.
+Teardrop-shaped implants are less likely to cause rippling or wrinkling that’s visibly noticeable.

 Just like any other surgical procedure, there are risks associated with gummy bear implants.
 However, due to advancements in the field, risks are lower.

 One important thing to stress is that you must find a board-certified and experienced surgeon to perform the procedure.
 This will help minimize the risk of infection and other complications.